-Legal representation status reflects whether the applicant/respondent's legal representative has been recorded or left blank within FamilyMan, the family court case management system.
+Legal representation status as published within family court statistics reflects whether details of an applicant's/respondent's legal representative has been recorded or left blank within FamilyMan, the family court case management system.
 A blank field is assumed to indicate that no legal representative has been used.